lyonjs/lyonjs.github.com/readme.md

     "scripts": {
-      "generate": "node bin/generate --config grunt.js --tasks scripts", "deploy": "node bin/generate --config grunt.js --tasks scripts deploy" }
+      "generate": "node bin/generate --config grunt.js --tasks scripts", "deploy": "node bin/generate --config grunt.js --tasks scripts deploy", "watch": "node bin/generate --config grunt.js --tasks scripts reload", "reload": "node bin/generate --config grunt.js --tasks scripts reload" }

 * `generate`: That script will:
-  * Guess the correct location of repo's wiki from git config
+  * guess the correct location of repo's wiki from git config
-  * performs a first clone of wiki's repo, or pull from origin master if it exists.
+  * perform a first clone of wiki's repo, or pull from origin master if it exists.
-  * generates the site's content in `out/`
+  * generate the site's content in `out/`

-* `deploy`: Prepare the gh-branch
+* `deploy`: Prepares the gh-branch
   * switch to gh-pages or create an empty branch if it not exists yet.
-  * generates site's content in `out`
+  * generates site's content in `out/`
   * performs the necessary git commands to move, add and commit files accordingly.

+* `watch`: (*alias reload*)
+  * perfrom a first build
+  * spawn a local http server on top of `out/` dir
+  * Watch for file changes in wiki content, or layout templates / assets.
+  * retrigger a build and send an event through socket.io to reload (last) connected client.

+In any case, you may want to run the command directly instead of running an npm script.
+The command should include the path the the local config file and the path to the custom tasks dir, followed by the task(s) to run.

+    node bin/generate --config grunt.js --tasks scripts/ <task>

 **Note**: The generation process and scripts should work on windows too.
 The deploy script deploy may experience some issue on windows though, but should work well on osx / unix systems.

-On windows, you may need to run manually the the necessary git commands of the deploy script.
+On windows, you may need to run manually the necessary git commands of the deploy script.
 That is:

     git symbolic-ref HEAD refs/heads/gh-pages
     node bin/generate --config grunt.js --tasks scripts